webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 ### Prerequisites

 This tutorial assumes you have already created a new Webiny project to work on.
-If not, we recommend going to our [quick start](/docs/get-started/quick-start.md) guide which will show you how to do it.
+We recommend going to our [quick start](/docs/get-started/quick-start.md) guide which will show you how to do it.

 ### Creating the Plugins

+All of the available page elements can be accessed via the elements menu, which can be opened by clicking on the "plus" icon, located on the left side of the editor:

 ![Editor Elements](/img/webiny-apps/page-builder/development/development/plugin-reference/editor/iframe/editor-elements.png)

-This list of page elements can be expanded and custom page elements can be created via plugins.
-In order to create a new page element, we need to register two plugins, one that defines how it's rendered in the actual page builder, and the other that defines how it's rendered on the website.
+As metioned, this list of page elements can be expanded and custom page elements can be created via plugins.
+In order to create a new page element, we need to register two plugins, one that defines how it's rendered in the editor and all of the available settings and options, and the other one that defines how the page element is rendered on the actual page.

 ### Editor Plugin